-Just completed is the NS Savannah which is the first atomic powered merchant vessel in the world.
-The California Maritime Academy takes pride in the fact that two of its graduates are among the officers chosen by the Federal Maritime Administration for assignment on the NS Savannah.
-These officers were the only two graduates of maritime academies to be so honored.
+The California Maritime Academy takes pride in the fact that one of its graduates is among the officers chosen by the Federal Maritime Administration to receive intensive training to prepare them for possible assignment on the NS Savannah.
 Young men successfully completing their training at the California Maritime Academy have extremely fascinating and highly profitable careers before them.